UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

    from the job's ``Resources`` section.

  * ``on_login_node`` (or ``interactive``) - the specified executable will be launched on a login node.
-   If applicable, you can select the login node with the ``Login node`` element.
+   If you want, you can select the login node with the ``Login node`` element.

  * ``raw`` - the job goes to the batch system, but the resources are taken from an additional file, which contains BSS directives (e.g.``#SBATCH ...`` in the case of Slurm).